Our World in Data presents the empirical evidence on global development in entries dedicated to specific topics.

 # And it is not only life expectancy

-There are several aspects that contribute to the US being such an extreme outlier: Studies find that administrative costs in the health sector are higher in the US than in other countries; The price comparisons between countries rely on adjustment which are not ideally suited for comparisons of health costs and this might make comparisons more difficult.
-Sometimes it is also pointed out in these comparisons that violence rates in the US are higher than in other rich countries (and this is true).
+There are several aspects that contribute to the US being such an extreme outlier.
+Studies find, for instance, that administrative costs in the health sector are higher in the US than in other countries; they also point out that price comparisons among countries rely on adjustments which are not ideally suited for comparisons of health costs, and this might make comparisons more difficult.
+Sometimes, these analyses point out that violence rates in the US are higher than in other rich countries, and this is true).
 But while this could explain the difference in levels, it is not a likely explanation for the difference in trends.
-Over the period shown in the chart above violence and homicides have fallen in the US more than in other rich countries and this should have led to a narrowing of the difference to other countries and not to the increase that we see.
+Over the period shown in the chart above, violence and homicides have fallen in the US more than in other rich countries, and this should have led to a narrowing of the difference rather than the growing gap that we see.

-One of the reasons for the underachievement of the US is also the large inequality in health spending.
-In our entry on how healthcare is financed we discuss the empirical data on this.
+One of the reasons for the underachievement of the US is the large inequality in health spending.
+Growing expenditure without insurance expansion has meant that healthcare expenditure has become highly concentrated—the top 5% of spenders account for almost half of spending, and the top 1% account for almost 20%—above and beyond the expected inequality in need.
+In our entry on how healthcare is financed we discuss the empirical data on this in more depth.

 The higher levels of violence in the US (which kill mostly middle-aged Americans) also fail to explain why the US is not only a huge outlier in total life expectancy, but also in child mortality and maternal mortality.
 The share of children that die before their fifth birthday is much higher in the US than in other rich countries, even though the US spends much more on healthcare.

 Maternal mortality is also much higher in the US than in many other rich countries, and while it is falling in most other countries it is increasing in the US.